margaretmf/margaretmf.github.io/index.md

 **I have done some of these things myself, but I have summarized what I appreciate and don't appreciate about supervisors.**

 **How Do I Improve Myself?**
-* Daily, I work to express gratitude for people and appreciate the talents I see in people.
+* Daily, I work to express gratitude for people and appreciate the latent talents I see in people.
 * Daily, I work to listen to the feedback I receive from people.
 * Daily, I work to know how I can better work with people.
 * Daily, I work to know how I can respect the boundaries of others.